The 5 Best Dog DNA Tests Australia: Tested & Reviewed 2023

 When deciding which test kit to purchase, the first thing you need to consider is what you are actually trying to discover.
-Are you just trying to verify the ancestry of your dog, or maybe you have a mix-breed and are curious to find out a mix of what exactly he or she is?
-Then most tests should satisfy you, however some are more precise than others.
+Are you just trying to verify the ancestry of your dog, or maybe you have a mix-breed and are curious to find out what the exact breed mix is?
+Then most tests should satisfy you, though some are more precise than others.

 Additionally, dog DNA tests can tell you about certain genetic markers that point to specific diseases and conditions.
-If this is what you are after, pay attention to what kind of test you are getting, because not all of them offer this feature.
-And, if you do this - be aware - dog genetics is quite complicated and just because something shows up on the test it doesn’t mean that your dog is ill.
+If this is what you are after, our experts advise that you pay attention to what kind of test you are getting because not all of them offer this feature.
+And, if you do this - be aware - dog genetics is quite complicated.
+And just because something shows up on the test, it doesn’t mean that your dog is ill.

 Many DNA testing providers will also give you certain traits of your dog.
-If you are testing an adult dog, you already know most traits of your dog, so this will only verify whether the analysis was accurate or not.
-However, if you test a puppy, you get predictions about the dog’s size and weight, which can be very interesting to know (2).
+As an example, I tested my adult dog, but since I already know most traits of my dog, this will only verify whether the analysis was accurate or not.
+However, if you decide to test a puppy, you get predictions about the dog’s size and weight, which can be very interesting to know (2).

-Finally, it is also possible to check if your dog has any living relatives (whose DNA is in the database, obviously).
+Finally, it is also possible to check if your dog has any living relatives (whose DNA is also in the database, obviously).
 This fun feature is currently only offered by Embark.
-It also allows you to check if any two dogs are related.
+I also like how it allows you to check if any two dogs are related.

 Speed is another thing to consider before getting a DNA testing kit for dogs.
 You might not be aware of this, but in most cases the testing will require a couple of weeks from the moment your sample reaches the lab.
 So, before settling on a testing kit, make sure to check this information.

-A Note of Caution: Be Careful About Dog DNA Test Results
+A Note of Caution: Be Careful About The Test Results